HazemMonir/lib_x/README.md

   UserModel({required this.id, required this.username});
 }

-// To create a userModel provider widget class UserProvider extends DataProvider<UserModel> {
+// To create a userModel provider class UserProvider extends DataProvider<UserModel> {
-  // Declare the desired data you want the provider to provide final UserModel userModel;
+  // Declare the desired data you want the class to provide final UserModel userModel;

   const UserProvider({